13, Rue del Percebe: The inhabitants

 The flat roof is inhabited by a debtor who is always imagining ingenious ways to evade his creditors, and by a poor black cat that is always been tortured by a cruelly ingenious mouse.

 The debtor is inspired by Manuel Vázquez Gallego, another Bruguera cartoonist who also drew a self-parodic character.

-The third floor is inhabited by a clumsy thief, who's always stealing useless things, and his long-suffering wife.
+The third floor is inhabited by a clumsy thief, who is always stealing useless things, and his long-suffering wife.
 Next door, there is a family with three mischievous young boys.

-On the second floor live an elderly woman who's always having trouble with the animals she buys or adopts (usually dogs, but she also had others, including a whale), and a hopeless tailor with a lot of nerve (before this, a crazy scientist lived there with his monster, in an obvious parody of the monster of Frankenstein).
+On the second floor live an elderly woman who is always having trouble with the animals she buys or adopts (usually dogs, but she also had others, including a whale), and a hopeless tailor with a lot of nerve (Before this, a mad scientist lived there with his monster, in an obvious parody of the monster of Frankenstein.

+Censorship forced Ibáñez to remove the scientist.)

-On the first floor dwell an incompetent veterinarian with an equally impossible clientele and an overcrowded guesthouse run by a stingy woman.
+On the first floor dwell a veterinarian with a difficult clientele and an overcrowded guesthouse run by a stingy woman.

-On the ground floor, there's a grocery run by Mr. Senén, a distrustful and stingy man who's always cheating on his clients with the weight and genuineness of his merchandise though he frequently gets his comeuppance.
-At his side, there's the porter's lodge with its gossiping porter.
+On the ground floor, there is a grocery run by Mr. Senén, a distrustful and stingy man who id always cheating on his clients with the weight and genuineness of his merchandise though he frequently gets his comeuppance.
+At his side, there is the porter's lodge with its gossiping porter.
 Mr. Hurón (Spanish for "ferret") lives in the sewer's entrance in front of the building, and is often seen chatting with the porter or fending off the hazards which come with living in the sewer.

-Lastly, there's the elevator.
+Lastly, there is the elevator.
 Through inanimate, the elevator's troubles are a running gag on the strip.
 Either it does not work properly, is stolen, removed for repairs (and replaced with alternative elevation methods like a cannon or a bellows), or replaced by newer versions commissioned to a mixed list of builders (like a maker of chess pieces or a glassworker).

 Sometimes, another of Ibáñez characters, Rompetechos, also visits the building, mostly causing Mr. Hurón some form of grief.